simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Allow to specifiy NameIDPolicy Format and AllowCreate in hosted SP and remote IdP configurtion, and restore possibility to omit it from AuthnRequests entirely.
+  * Add setting `assertion.allowed_clock_skew` to influence how lenient we should be with the timestamps in received SAML messages.
+  * If Issuer of IdP does not match the entity we sent the request to, log a warning instead of bailing out with an exception.

 ## Version 1.16.2